BTC Phase 3: Lesson 2

 “And thou shalt hang up the vail under the taches, that thou mayest bring in thither within the vail the ark of the testimony: and the vail shall divide unto you between the holy place and the most holy.”
 Exodus 26:33 (KJV)

-We of the Body however, are able to experience what generations upon generations only dreamed about but what was made available to all as of the Day of Pentecost.
+We of the Body however, are able to experience what generations upon generations only dreamed about but what was made available to all in the Body of Christ as of the Day of Pentecost.

 Free Gift unto Salvation: So back to the expression, “Free Gift of Salvation,” looking at these verses in Romans, we see that the “Free Gift” is not “salvation” but “Grace unto Salvation”: